nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `makeApp INDEX /from {startTime} /to {endTime}`

 * Makes/Reschedule an appointment with a patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1, 2, 3, …
+The index **must be a positive whole number** 1, 2, 3, …
 * startTime and endTime should be on the same date, and in 24-hour clock format.
 * startTime has to be earlier than the endTime else appointment will not be created.
-* If a patient already had an appointment, it will reschedule this appointment
+* If your patient already had an appointment, it will reschedule this appointment
 * Appointment will not be created if the timing clash with the doctor's existing appointment timing

 Examples: